lingmulongtai/KUAS-reception/README_ENG.md

   - PDF export similarly shows additional `Companions` columns.

 ## Directory Structure
-- `index.html`: Entry page (CDN loading, images from `public/`)
+- `index.html`: Entry page (CDN loading, uses `locales/*.json` for i18n)
 - `style.css`: Styles (light/dark, animations)
 - `script.js`: Logic (reception, roster import, persistence, i18n, admin, etc.)
+- `language-loader.js`: i18n loader (lazy-loads `locales/*.json` and applies to UI)
+- `locales/`: Translation JSON files (`ja.json`, `en.json`, `es.json`, and more)
 - `firebase-init.js`: Firebase initialization
-- `public/`: Local images and optional `public/index.html`
+- `public/`: Static images and a sample Firebase Hosting `index.html`
 - `register_of_names/`: Sample rosters (xlsx)

 (Note) Local fonts/vendor folders are no longer necessary.
 You may delete `assets/fonts/` and `vendor/` to reduce size.

 ## Notes
-- The app is fully local.
-If something is missing, verify the `assets/` and `vendor/` folders are intact.
+- Core libraries are fetched from CDNs.
+There is no offline fallback for those bundles in this repo.
 - Admin password default is `admin`.
 To change, update the corresponding part in `script.js`.
 - Names are matched using half-width space between family and given names.
 Full-width spaces are normalized to half-width.

-## Firebase Setup (optional online mode)
-If you want to run with Firebase (Email/Password admin login and Firestore persistence), follow:
+## Online Integration (Optional)
+You can enable Firebase for admin Email/Password login and Firestore persistence (the app still functions locally without it).
+Data Connect (beta) and App Hosting configuration are included as well.

 1) Create a Firebase project.
 Enable Authentication (Email/Password) and Cloud Firestore.

-2) Create `firebase-config.js` in project root:
+2) Create `firebase-config.js` in the project root:

 ```html
 // Define before firebase-init.js